Is Marijuana the Answer to Anxiety Problems?

 I recently spoke about using marijuana to deal with anxiety with Dr. Joel Minden, a clinical psychologist who specializes in the treatment of anxiety.
 Minden is a fellow blogger on Psychology Today, and he happens to work in California, a state where marijuana is legal for medical and recreational use.

 Minden noted that many people tend to use substances like alcohol or marijuana to try to relax when they’re feeling really anxious.
 “Some say that marijuana helps them unwind after work or fall asleep at night.
 I think it’s important to be nonjudgmental,” he said, “because it’s really not up to me to decide whether someone should or shouldn’t use it.
-Some people say, ‘I smoke pot and I get my stuff done, and I feel pretty good about the way I handle things,’ and I look at it like, Who am I to say, ‘Stop doing that’?”
+Some people say, ‘I smoke pot, and I get my stuff done, and I feel pretty good about the way I handle things,’ and I look at it like, Who am I to say, ‘Stop doing that?'”

 However, Minden pointed out the potential downsides of using marijuana to cope with anxiety.
-“When people are struggling with anxiety and they believe marijuana helps them, they’re often focusing more on the short-term benefits of smoking pot.
-But if they look at some of the long-term issues—like not being very productive in other areas of life, or avoiding social activities, or other challenges—it’s important to consider how marijuana use might impact those things.”
+“When people are struggling with anxiety, and they believe marijuana helps them, they’re often focusing more on the short-term benefits of smoking pot.
+But if they look at some of the long-term issues—like not being very productive in other areas of life, or avoiding social activities or other challenges—it’s important to consider how marijuana use might impact those things.”

 Minden’s remarks offer a broader perspective on the question of whether it’s a good idea to use marijuana to treat anxiety.
 It’s hard to find any substance that eliminates anxiety—whether marijuana, alcohol, or prescription medication—that doesn’t also reduce engagement in life.

 It’s also important to consider the opportunity cost of using a substance like marijuana to manage anxiety.
 When we rely routinely on chemicals to regulate our emotions, we don’t learn to practice other ways of coping.
 According to Minden, “It’s important to be able to work through challenges rather than avoiding them,” or relying on marijuana “to feel better when things seem overwhelming.
-That might work in the short-term, but in the long term, it’s not a very effective strategy.”
+That might work in the short term, but in the long term, it’s not a very effective strategy.”

-There seems to be a general rule that a substance that provides acute symptom relief does so at the expense of functioning, as is often the case for prescription medications.
+There seems to be a general rule that a substance which provides acute symptom relief does so at the expense of functioning, as is often the case for prescription medications.
 Most psychiatrists prefer to prescribe sedating medications like alprazolam (Xanax, a benzodiazepine) only as a short-term strategy for treating anxiety.
-Benzodiazepines act on the same neurotransmitter system as alcohol and other depressants, and have a quick calming effect.
+Benzodiazepines act on the same neurotransmitter system as alcohol and other depressants and have a quick calming effect.

 However, sustained benzodiazepine use is associated with risks like physical dependence, memory impairment, and falls.
-In the long-term, many psychiatrists prefer to prescribe medications like the selective serotonin reuptake inhibitors (SSRIs), which don’t produce the same immediate relief but also don’t have the same risks as benzodiazepines.
+In the long term, many psychiatrists prefer to prescribe medications like the selective serotonin reuptake inhibitors (SSRIs), which don’t produce the same immediate relief, but also don’t have the same risks as benzodiazepines.

 So what are some alternatives to marijuana use for dealing with distressing emotions like anxiety?

-- Exercise, which may reduce anxiety in the short-term, and also has longer-term, cumulative benefits.
+- Exercise, which may reduce anxiety in the short term, and also has longer-term, cumulative benefits.

-- Tending our thoughts, especially the “anxious fictions” about things we’re worried might happen.
+- Tending our thoughts, especially the “anxious fictions” about things we’re worried might happen

-- Gradual exposure to our fears, which not only reduces our anxiety over time but also strengthens our feelings of strength and trust in ourselves.
+- Gradual exposure to our fears, which not only reduces our anxiety over time, but also strengthens our feelings of strength and trust in ourselves

-- Meditation and other mindfulness practices, which can pull us away from our preoccupation with a feared future.
+- Meditation and other mindfulness practices, which can pull us away from our preoccupation with a feared future

-- Eating a healthful diet like the Mediterranean-style diet, low in processed foods and high in foods like fruits and vegetables, nuts, legumes, fish, whole grains, and healthy fats like olive oil.
+- Eating a healthful diet, like the Mediterranean-style diet, low in processed foods and high in foods like fruits and vegetables, nuts, legumes, fish, whole grains, and healthy fats like olive oil

-- Meaningful engagement in life, which is consistently linked to lower levels of anxiety.
+- Meaningful engagement in life, which is consistently linked to lower levels of anxiety

 How we deal with life’s difficulties, whether stress, anxiety, trauma, irritating family members and exes, or anything else, is a very personal decision.
 We might decide to anesthetize ourselves, whether through marijuana or entertainment or anything else.
 At other times we may choose to rely on and develop our own internal resources, like when we face our fears directly and strengthen our ability to tolerate discomfort.
 Each of us will decide for ourselves where the balance lies.